tcsenpai/qrare/README.md

 - `filename_prefix` (str, optional): The prefix for the generated QR code image filenames.
 Default is "qr_code".

 This function performs the following steps:
+1. Compresses the binary data using gzip.
-1. Converts the binary data to a hexadecimal string.
+2. Converts the binary data to a hexadecimal string.
-2. Splits the hex string into chunks of the specified size.
+3. Splits the hex string into chunks of the specified size.
-3. Creates a QR code for each chunk, including chunk number and total chunk count.
+4. Creates a QR code for each chunk, including chunk number and total chunk count.
-4. Saves each QR code as a PNG image.
+5. Saves each QR code as a PNG image.

 ### qr_to_bin(filename_prefix="qr_code")